What is Rampancy in Halo? Why does Cortana have it?

 Halo Concept Art by various Bungie Artists

-If you want a real world example at how important this is, look no further than Ralph McQuarrie whose concept design work for George Lucas is often cited as one of the key factors in the look of the Star Wars universe.
+If you want a real-world example of how important this process is, look no further than Ralph McQuarrie, whose concept design work for George Lucas is often cited as one of the key reasons Star Wars looks and feels the way it does.
+Bungie’s Halo concept art plays a very similar role.
+Before Halo: Reach, Halo 3, and Halo 3: ODST became fully playable worlds, they had to exist first as paintings, sketches, mood boards, and environment studies.

-The final concept art image from Jaime Jones is his vision of the Covenant fleet glassing the planet Reach.
+The final concept art image from Jaime Jones is his vision of the Covenant fleet glassing Reach.
+This is pure Halo scale.
+Ships above.
+Planet below.
+Doom already underway.

 Who are The Reapers in Mass Effect?